LottieRugg/LottieRugg/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project using PHP slim framework.
+- 🔭 I’m currently working on a project using PHP slim framework as part of my studies with iO Academy.
 - 🌱 I’m currently learning with Eyup Skills Academy in Sheffield, a 16 week full-stack bootcamp.
 - 🤔 I’m looking for a job as a full-stack developer!
 - 📫 How to reach me: lottierugg@gmail.com